fnzhan/EMLight/README.md

 ## Pretrained Models
-The pretrained regression model of EMLight (96 anchor points, without depth branch) as well as pretrained densenet-121 can be downloaded from [Google Drive](https://drive.google.com/file/d/1ziqu_hgmGzYXTQLQJPsS1AWLcVJWKzTN/view?usp=sharing).
+The pretrained regression model of EMLight as well as pretrained densenet-121 can be downloaded from [Google Drive](https://drive.google.com/file/d/1qUWWGxlXtWovY5ef7X_W3b2TokW_z1tq/view?usp=sharing).
 Saving the pretrained models in `RegressionNetwork/checkpoints`.
-The model parameters  should be adjusted accordingly for inference.

 ## Training